-Our oldest son is in Classical Conversations Challenge B. As the years pass and he takes on more and more responsibility (and as he also surpasses my height), I’m fully aware that his childhood is fading into a collection of memories.
-Five years ago seems so recent yet so distant.
-One moment there’s an eight-year-old sitting in front of you struggling to write a three-sentence paragraph and another moment there’s this young man with a deep voice pointing out the logical fallacies in your arguments.
+Our oldest son is in Classical Conversations Challenge I. As the years pass and he takes on more and more responsibility (and as he also surpasses my height), I’m fully aware that his childhood is fading into a collection of memories.
+Six years ago seems so recent yet so distant.
+One moment there’s an eight-year-old sitting in front of you struggling to write a three-sentence paragraph and another moment there’s this young man with a deep voice pointing out the logical fallacies in your arguments and teaching you a bit about Latin subjunctive mood.
 I’ve been suffering from a bit of nostalgia lately, pondering memories I so cherish that all I can do is pour them out here in words and photos that don’t do them justice.
 Sometimes as parents we can get so caught up in the things we wish we’d done differently.
-But there are things I really don’t regret.
+But there are some things I absolutely don’t regret.

 If I could give one piece of advice to parents of young children, I think it would be to go down the rabbit trails with them.
 Nurture their love of learning by following their lead in some areas.
 Pursue some interest-led learning regardless of what the critics may say.
 Five years ago, Stephen loved lapbooking and unit studies.
 He loved paper crafts and building things.
 He loved history and timelines and maps.
-(He still does.)
-After laying a foundation of memory “pegs,” we took off on a multitude of diggin’ deeper learning adventures simply because of his insatiable appetite for learning.
+(He still loves all of these things.)
+During his elementary years, after laying a foundation of memory “pegs,” we’d take off on a multitude of diggin’ deeper learning adventures simply because of his insatiable appetite for learning.
 At the time, some folks pointed out that what we were doing wasn’t “classical” because it wasn’t “stick in the sand.”
 I started to doubt my decisions.
-I wondered if it was just unneccesary busywork – a waste of time when we could instead focus on more Latin vocabulary.
+I wondered if it was just unnecessary busywork – a waste of time when we could instead focus on more Latin vocabulary.

 Today as I look back pondering these precious memories, I realize that this absolutely was not a waste of time.
 Of all that we did during his elementary years, I’m grateful for the moments I allowed us to go down rabbit trails.
 This is what our most special memories are made of now.
 And it was a catalyst for his love of learning today.

-This week as we started our study of World War I, I pulled out a couple of the unit studies Stephen led us through so that we could share the memories once again as a family.
-After five years, the enthusiasm is still contagious and inspirational.
+This week as we prepare our study of U.S. History from the late 1800s through World War I, I pulled out a couple of the unit studies Stephen led us through so that we could share the memories once again as a family.
+After six years, the enthusiasm is still contagious and inspirational.
 This is one of my favorite memories from Stephen’s childhood…

 It was a study of the Industrial Revolution, the Great Depression, and a smorgasbord of events in between.
 Filled with paper crafts and activities, the lapbook above was pieced together over several weeks, during which we also built a timeline of what we were studying.
 (I still advocate keeping a timeline as one of the best tools for learning history.)